All About Clergy

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 There were about 243,900 jobs for Clergy in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 19,900 new jobs for Clergy by 2026.
-Due to new job openings and attrition, there will be an average of 29,200 job openings in this field each year.
+There will be an estimated 29,200 positions for Clergy per year.

 The states with the most job growth for Clergy are Colorado, Idaho, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.